drmaize/ThermoAlign/README.md

 Alternatively, individual components of ThermoAlign may also be separately run in the following order:
 1) TRS.py; 2) UOD.py 3) PSE.py 4) PPS.py

+Here is link for a simple run of ThermoAlign Docker containing a small sample genome and variant file.

 Requirements for directly running the source code
 ================================================